Investing, Investing Basics

 by Modern Money

-The NASDAQ Stock Market (more commonly known as the NASDAQ) is the second-largest stock market exchange in the world.
+The NASDAQ Stock Market is the second-largest stock market exchange in the world.
 The acronym “NASDAQ” stands for the National Association of Securities Dealers Automated Quotations.
 Originally created in 1971 to offer a new way for investors to trade without being in-person, the NASDAQ now has more than 3,330 companies listed and is one of the most well-known electronic stock market exchanges.
 In fact, it’s the world’s second largest stock exchange by total securities value.

 Why do Companies List on the NASDAQ?

-One of the major reasons is that the listing fees on the NASDAQ are significantly lower than other stock markets, with the maximum price set at only $150,000 (versus the New York Stock Exchange (NYSE) being up to $500,000).
+One of the major reasons is that the listing fees are significantly lower than other stock markets.
+The maximum price is set at only $150,000 (versus the New York Stock Exchange (NYSE) being up to $500,000).

 Lower fees allows many new, high growth (and often more speculative) companies to get listed, which enables traders to trade these volatile stocks.
-Interestingly, while the NYSE is still considered a bigger exchange because its market capitalization is significantly higher than the NASDAQ, the NASDAQ has a greater trading volume than any other U.S. exchange – with approximately 1.8 billion trades per day.
+Interestingly, while the NYSE is still considered a bigger exchange because its market capitalization is significantly higher, the NASDAQ has a greater trading volume than any other U.S. exchange – with approximately 1.8 billion trades per day.

 How do I Trade on the NASDAQ?

-As the NASDAQ is an electronic exchange, trading is done without a trading floor like you always see in Wall Street movies.
+It is an electronic exchange, and trading is done without a trading floor like you see in Wall Street movies.

 While there are many nuances to the way the exchange works behind the scenes, it’s very simple for investors who want to trade stocks on the NASDAQ.
 Stocks that trade on the NASDAQ are freely available for trading on any major stock-trading platform, just like those that trade on the NYSE.